maxADeVisser/master_thesis/README.md

 2. Once installed, run `poetry install` which will install all dependencies specified in the `pyproject.toml` file

-3. add a `.env` file in the root of the working directory and specify `LIDC_IDRI_DIR` as the directory path for the downloaded dataset
+3. add a `.env` file in the root of the working directory and specify `LIDC_IDRI_DIR` as the directory path for the downloaded dataset.
+This needs to be the folder named "LIDC-IDRI".
+E.g. `manifest-1600709154662/LIDC-IDRI/`

 ```mermaid
 ---